accelazh/accelazh.github.io/_posts/2021-02-24-Searching-And-Evaluating-EC-Schemas.md

 ### Different EC schema variations

-How many instanecs per fragment has?
-Any local groups, or even overlaping groups?
+How many instances per fragment has?
+Any local groups, or even overlapping groups?
 Code fragments all need to be replicated, long/short schema transition?
 Zone related support?
 Transition states and speed?
 SSD or HDD?
 Read patterns?

 The basic EC schema is M fragments + N parities.
 3-replica can also be seen as a 1 + 2 schema.
 But, more variations